Whiskey Off-Road

 Experience THE KING OF FLAVOR in Prescott, Arizona!

-El Yucateco Pro Fat Tire Crits are open to pro level even participants.
+El Yucateco Pro Fat Tire Crits are open to pro-level event participants.

 You might be asking yourself, what in tarnation is a FAT TIRE CRIT?
 Well, it’s a full-throttle road race on mountain bikes through a weaving one-mile circuit…